55+ Cute, Funny & Different Ways to Say Sorry & Apologize

 Creative Ways to Say Sorry

-Obviously, the perfect apology can only be tailored to your particular situation, so poetry alone is not likely to do the trick.
-Use poetry to let the person know how important your relationship is, but frame the poem with a well crafted verbal or written apology appropriate to the circumstance.
+As we always say, the perfect apology can only be tailored to your particular situation, so poetry alone is not likely to do the trick.
+Use poetry to let the person know how important your relationship is; but, frame the poem with a well-crafted verbal or written apology in your own words and appropriate to the circumstance.

 For example, if you'd like to include poetry when apologizing to your sister, then add a poem that really highlights the important bond that siblings share.